Ergonomics: Sedentary workplace

-Contemporary offices did not exist until the 1830s, with Wojciech Jastrzębowsk's seminal book on MSDergonomics following in 1857 and the first published study of posture appearing in 1955.
+Contemporary offices did not exist until the 1830s, with Wojciech Jastrzębowski's seminal book on MSDergonomics following in 1857 and the first published study of posture appearing in 1955.

-As the American workforce began to shift towards sedentary employment, the prevalence of [WMSD/cognitive issues/ etc..] began to rise.
-In 1900, 41% of the US workforce was employed in agriculture but by 2000 that had dropped to 1.9% This coincides with an increase in growth in desk-based employment (25% of all employment in 2000) and the surveillance of non-fatal workplace injuries by OSHA and Bureau of Labor Statistics in 1971.
-0–1.5 and occurs in a sitting or reclining position.
+As the American workforce began to shift towards sedentary employment, the prevalence of work-related musculoskeletal disorders, cognitive issues, etc. began to rise.
+In 1900, 41% of the US workforce was employed in agriculture but by 2000 that had dropped to 1.9%.
+This coincides with an increase in growth in desk-based employment (25% of all employment in 2000) and the surveillance of non-fatal workplace injuries by OSHA and Bureau of Labor Statistics in 1971.
+Sedentary behavior requires a basal metabolic rate of 1.0–1.5 and occurs in a sitting or reclining position.
 Adults older than 50 years report spending more time sedentary and for adults older than 65 years this is often 80% of their awake time.
 Multiple studies show a dose-response relationship between sedentary time and all-cause mortality with an increase of 3% mortality per additional sedentary hour each day.
 High quantities of sedentary time without breaks is correlated to higher risk of chronic disease, obesity, cardiovascular disease, type 2 diabetes and cancer.

 Currently, there is a large proportion of the overall workforce who is employed in low physical activity occupations.
 Sedentary behavior, such as spending long periods of time in seated positions poses a serious threat for injuries and additional health risks.
 Unfortunately, even though some workplaces make an effort to provide a well designed environment for sedentary employees, any employee who is performing large amounts of sitting will likely experience discomfort.

 There are existing conditions that would predispose both individuals and populations to an increase in prevalence of living sedentary lifestyles, including: socioeconomic determinants, education levels, occupation, living environment, age (as mentioned above) and more.
 A study published by the Iranian Journal of Public Health examined socioeconomic factors and sedentary lifestyle effects for individuals in a working community.
 The study concluded that individuals who reported living in low income environments were more inclined to living sedentary behavior compared to those who reported being of high socioeconomic status.
 Individuals who achieve less education are also considered to be a high risk group to partake in sedentary lifestyles, however, each community is different and has different resources available that may vary this risk.
 Oftentimes, larger worksites are associated with increased occupational sitting.
 Those who work in environments that are classified as business and office jobs are typically more exposed to sitting and sedentary behavior while in the workplace.
 Additionally, occupations that are full-time, have schedule flexibility, are also included in that demographic, and are more likely to sit often throughout their workday.